mehulagg/gitlab/doc/ci/yaml/README.md

    this list can trigger this manual job, as well as GitLab administrators who are always able to use protected environments.

-Additionally, if a manual job is defined as blocking by adding `allow_failure: false`, the next stages of the pipeline don't run until the manual job is triggered.
-This can be used to define a list of users allowed to "approve" later pipeline stages by triggering the blocking manual job.
+Additionally, if you define a manual job as blocking by adding `allow_failure: false`, the pipeline's next stages don't run until the manual job is triggered.
+You can use this to define a list of users allowed to "approve" later pipeline stages by triggering the blocking manual job.

 #### `when:delayed`